Australian High Commission

 Applications should include:

-• A covering letter which includes information on your skills and qualifications relevant to the position (maximum one page);
+• A covering letter which provides examples of how your skills and qualifications match those of the advertised position (maximum two pages);

-• A Curriculum Vitae outlining personal details, relevant work experience and educational qualifications (maximum two pages), and
+• A Curriculum Vitae outlining personal details, your work experience and educational qualifications (maximum two pages);

 • Contact details for two referees.